Q. What are my options for the COVID-19 vaccine?

-A. No. They should wait to get the vaccine until they are feeling better and have completed their isolation period so that they don’t put healthcare providers and other patients at risk of being exposed.
+A. No. They should wait to get the vaccine until they are feeling better and have completed their isolation period so that they don’t expose healthcare providers and other people.

-Q. Is the vaccine being tested on children now?
-When will children be able to get the COVID-19 vaccine?
+Q. When will children younger than 12 be able to get the COVID-19 vaccine?

 Q. Should people with chronic medical conditions get the vaccine?

 A. Yes.
-COVID-19 vaccination is especially important for people with underlying health problems like heart disease, lung disease, diabetes, and obesity.
-People with these conditions are more likely to get very sick from COVID-19.
+COVID-19 vaccination is especially important for people with chronic health problems, such as heart disease, diabetes, and lung disease.
+People with chronic health conditions are more likely to get very sick from COVID-19.

 Q. Should people who are immunocompromised get the vaccine?

-A. CDC currently recommends this group receive the vaccine.
-There is not much data so far about performance of the vaccine in immunocompromised individuals.
-It is possible that the vaccine may not be as effective in some individuals with immune compromising conditions.
+A. CDC recommends that immunocompromised people should get the vaccine.
+There is not much data so far about effectiveness of the vaccine in people who have problems with their immune system.
+It is possible that the vaccine may not work as well in this segment of the population.
 On the other hand, immunocompromised people are at increased risk for severe COVID-19 infection.
-Immunocompromised people should discuss whether they should get the vaccine with their healthcare provider, but recognize that more needs to be learned about the effectiveness of the vaccine in this group.
+Immunocompromised people should discuss whether they should get the vaccine with their healthcare provider.

 Q. Will I need to get a COVID-19 vaccine every year like the flu vaccine?